akashacms/akashacms-website/documents/configuration/aa-format.html.md

 The files in `root_partials` provide snippets of HTML rendering that can be plopped into the middle of a page anywhere.
 See [the partials documentation](../layout/partials.html) for more information.

 Each of the functions in the `funcs` object are available inside templates as functions.
 See [the template functions documentation](../layout/template-functions.html) for more information.

+After rendering content through any template engines, a final step before writing the content to the `root_out` directory is to process it with [the Mahabhuta engine](../documents/mahabhuta.html).
+This provides an jQuery-like API for performing DOM manipulations.
+It's powerful enough that one almost does not need the EJS engine.

 The [config file for this website](https://github.com/robogeek/akashacms-website/blob/master/config.js) should be able to serve as a good example of a config file.